-Formatting: All research papers submitted to the Graduate School of Education require the APA format found in the Publication Manual of the American Psychological Association (APA), sixth edition, 2nd 2010 printing.
-The seventh edition has been published and is currently under review.
+Formatting: All research papers submitted to the Graduate School of Education require the APA format found in the Publication Manual of the American Psychological Association (APA), Seventh edition.

 Institutional Review Board Application

 Federal policy requires that ALL research involving human subjects be approved by an Institutional Review Board (IRB) to ensure that the rights and welfare of human subjects are properly protected.
 The approved review form, returned to the candidate by the IRB, is required prior to conducting any research.
 This form is required whether your research is approved or exempt.
 Contact IRB Chair, Dr. Mary Miller, mmiller@oru.edu.